 The minstrels who specialized in imitating African Americans were initially referred to as “Negro delineators.”
 Many of them, however crudely, made honest attempts to mimic the music of African Americans on plantations in the south.
 Some studied or learned from Black musicians within their integrated minstrel troupes, or from their competitors in African American blackface troupes.
 This was the start of the banjo’s slow shift from being associated with African Americans in the 19th century to being associated with rural whites in the 20th.
 The rural whites were primarily exposed to the banjo through traveling minstrel performances.

 In the first decades of minstrelsy (1840-1890), during which the precursors to “I’ve Been Working on the Railroad” emerged, the comedic aspect of racial imitation was secondary to the myth of accurate portrayal of plantation life and especially Black music.
-Northern audiences were curious about the culture of Southern Blacks and took the portrayals on stage seriously.
+Northern audiences were curious about the culture of Southern Blacks and took the portrayals on stage seriously, even if part of their enjoyment was reveling in their “superiority”.

-As nearly all of these performers, Black as well as white, were from the North the portrayal of the music was largely mythological.
+As nearly all of these performers, Black as well as white, were from the North, the portrayal of plantation life and music was largely mythological.
 This was true even in the case of African Americans Williams and Walker, an 1890s comedy team that billed themselves as “Two Real Coons”.
 They helped popularize cakewalk competitions, said to have origins on Southern plantations.

 Both of the above examples, cakewalk competitions and “coon songs”, began outside of minstrelsy.
 By the 1890s new crazes and popular songs were not passing from the minstrel stage to the public they were being absorbed by minstrels chasing what was popular.
 Like going to a circus and hearing a current radio hit integrated into an act.